How to Become a Counsellor in Australia: Complete Guide [2026]

 Yes.
 This is one of the most common questions people ask, and the answer is straightforward.

 You do not need a university degree to practise as a counsellor in Australia.
 Counselling is not a regulated profession in the same way that psychology or medicine is, which means there’s no legal requirement for a specific degree.
-What matters is holding a recognised qualification and maintaining professional registration.
+What matters is holding a recognised qualification and maintaining your professional standing.

 That said, some employers (particularly in government and clinical settings) may prefer or require a bachelor’s degree.
 If that’s your goal, a Diploma is still a strong starting point.
 You can gain experience, start earning, and pursue further study later with credit for prior learning.
 If you’re wondering whether government funding is available, it varies by state — our guide explains your options.
+Start your counselling career without university.
+Hader’s Diploma of Counselling is 100% online, nationally recognised, and includes job search assistance.

 Start your counselling career without university.
 Hader’s Diploma of Counselling is 100% online, nationally recognised, and includes job search assistance.